 March Madness brackets: Lessons from Bracket Challenge Game winners

-There is always so much discussion about the early rounds heading into the tournament.
+There is always so much discussion about the early rounds heading into the NCAA tournament.
 Which upsets should you pick?
 Who is this year’s Cinderella, who makes a run to the Sweet 16 as an unexpected double-digit seed?
 Which higher-seeded team could be in danger of an early letdown?

-Well, maybe we spend too much time worrying about early-round upsets and not enough time dissection potential Elite Eight and Final Four matchups.
+Well, maybe we spend too much time worrying about early-round upsets and not enough time dissecting potential Elite Eight and Final Four matchups.
 All of the talk about early rounds is deserved – the upsets are part of what makes March Madness so great – but if we’re talking about putting together the best bracket, let’s pay as much, if not more, attention at the later rounds.

 |FIRST ROUND||SECOND ROUND||SWEET